A Simple Test Reveals How & When To Collaborate

 Let’s explore each of these 6 areas in turn.

-In assessing the portfolios performance and health let’s start by gathering some vital statistics, including:
+In assessing a strategic portfolios performance and health let’s start by gathering some vital statistics, including:

 ‘To be ‘valid’ or ‘real’ a project must have a documented business case, but of the 150 or so projects underway, it would appear than less than 10% actually have one on paper.
 This calls into question how the success (or otherwise) of these projects will be measured.’